CocktailJS/cocktailjs.github.io/docs/index.md

 This annotation will register the current mix as a custom annotation by the name parameter precedeed by the @ symbol.
 The annotation is applicable to a Class with a **process** and **setParameter** methods.

+A processor class should implement the following methods and properties:

+###**setParameter**({Any})
+The setParameter will be used to apply the argument passed to the annotation in the mix execution.

+###**process**(subject, proto)
+This method will be executed in the processor with the given parameters.
+Here is where the annotation processor takes place to perform the task over the subject and/or proto.
+The _subject_ is the first parameter passed in the **mix()** method and the _proto_ is the second one without the annotations.

+###**priority**: {Number}
+The priority defines the execution sequence in the queue.

+###Execution Sequence
+In order to execute the different annotations CocktailJS uses an execution queue based in priorities.
+These priorities are defined into **Cocktail.SEQUENCE** and you can define when your annotation will be executed by defining a **priority** property into your Annotation Class Processor.
+The **priority** property should be a Number.
+The following list shows the predifined priorities:

+- Cocktail.SEQUENCE.NO_OP (-1)
+This NO OP priority means that the processor will not be picked up to run in the execution queue.
+- Cocktail.SEQUENCE.EXTENDS (10)
+- Cocktail.SEQUENCE.PROPERTIES (20)
+- Cocktail.SEQUENCE.REQUIRES (30)
+- Cocktail.SEQUENCE.MERGE (100)
+- Cocktail.SEQUENCE.TRAIT (110)
+- Cocktail.SEQUENCE.ANNOTATION (1000)

+The order in the execution queue is given by the values in the priority property.
+The lower value will be executed first except for -1 (NO_OP).

+**Note**: An Annotation Class Processor with no priority defined will be executed with no prority by default meaning that it will be the last one to be executed.

+For each priority (except for NO_OP) there are defined a *PRE_XXX* and *POST_XXX* as helpers in case you want to execute the annotation right after or before some predefined stage.

+- Cocktail.SEQUENCE.PRE_EXTENDS (9)
+- Cocktail.SEQUENCE.POST_MERGE (101)

 >Example:

 Custom.js